Mary Marvel

-Mary Bromfield and her superhero alter-ego both made their cinematic debut in the DC Extended Universe 2019 film Shazam!, played by Grace Fulton and Michelle Borth, respectively.
-Fulton returned in the sequel, Shazam!
-Fury of the Gods, playing both parts.
+Mary Bromfield and her superhero alter-ego both made their cinematic debut in the DC Extended Universe 2019 film Shazam! played by Grace Fulton and Michelle Borth respectively, and the former returned in the 2023 sequel Shazam!
+Fury of the Gods playing both parts.
+She also appears in the Young Justice animated television series, voiced by Erika Ishii and is alternatively referred to as Sergeant Marvel.